uswds/uswds-site/_posts/2018-02-22-nsf-seed-fund.md

 **USWDS:** Do you have advice for other agencies?

 **Scott Weber:** Look into it and get involved!
 The more folks use it, the stronger it will be.
 People can contribute various things from different avenues.
 I enjoyed using the USWDS, and am happy to continue to help it grow.
-I’m following the [GitHub repository](https://github.com/uswds/uswds) and contributing from time to time.
+I’m following the [GitHub repository [github.com]](https://github.com/uswds/uswds) and contributing from time to time.

 ---

-We’re looking to learn more [from agencies that have used USWDS](https://github.com/uswds/uswds/blob/develop/docs/WHO_IS_USING_USWDS.md); if you’re interested in talking to us about your experience or have any feedback, feel free to send us an email at [uswds@support.digitalgov.gov](mailto:uswds@support.digitalgov.gov).
-You can also chat with the team in the [public Slack channel for USWDS](https://chat.18f.gov/)!
+We’re looking to learn more [from agencies that have used USWDS [github.com]](https://github.com/uswds/uswds/blob/develop/docs/WHO_IS_USING_USWDS.md); if you’re interested in talking to us about your experience or have any feedback, feel free to send us an email at [uswds@support.digitalgov.gov](mailto:uswds@support.digitalgov.gov).
+You can also chat with the team in the [public Slack channel for USWDS [18f.gov]](https://chat.18f.gov/)!